 In 2006 we at Garanti Bank became the first bank in Europe and one of the very few in the world to introduce contactless payments.
 We introduced them not only with cards but also with key fobs, stickers that can be placed on phones and even on watches.

 We spent money on contactless POS terminals which were expensive that time.
 We even shot a great TV ad that I am sure you will enjoy watching.
 (We wanted to introduce several Swatch watches manufactured only for this purpose.
 We got in talks that lasted a year and came so close.
 I even chose the models.
 Yet we could not convince an old and old-fashioned chairman at that time.)

 After 9 years contactless POS terminals make only 10 % of the POS base of 2 million in the country in spite of the fact that almost half of the 50 million credit cards carry contactless technology.
 Why in spite of all this push including marketing and PR contactless payments did not take off in Turkey?

 Palm was a great device.
 It was one of the first personal digital assistance devices.
 Early adopters jumped on it and many businessmen tried it.
 Yet not only we do not have that particular brand now, it never gained mainstream adoption by the public.When first iPods were introduced, it quickly replaced the aging Walkman.
 Apple kept upgrading and introducing new models.
 Early adopters all uploaded their CDs into their PCs to use iPods but it was not before several years that it became mainstream.

-First PC was produced back in late 1970s, and was seen as an odd device by many in computer business.
+The first PC was produced back in the late 1970s, and was seen as an odd device by many in the computer business.
 They could not see why a consumer, a normal person would want a computer at home.
-After all a computer was a sophisticated device controlled by a special series of coding only a handful people knew.
+After all, a computer was a sophisticated device controlled by a special series of coding only a handful people knew.
 And they were right…..for about 5 years.
 After 1985, sales of PCs soared.

 I have two answers for it: